Kasamh Se: 5 years later

 Bani lives by the name of Maithili with Jai's aunt and her 5-year-old daughter Ganga in Meerut.
 Daksh is helping Bani.
 Jai has moved on and made his business flourish.
-He has remarried to Meera Khandelwal.
-Jai meets Ganga and has a good connection with her, not knowing that Ganga is his daughter.
-Later he learns that Ganga is his daughter.
-Ganga is revealed to have blood cancer and the only way she can survive is by a bone marrow transplant that can only be donated by family.
+He has remarried, this time to a new character, Meera Khandelwal.
+Jai meets Ganga and has a good connection with her, not knowing that she is his daughter.
+Later, he learns that Ganga is his daughter.
+Ganga is revealed to have blood cancer and the only way she can survive is by attempting a bone marrow transplant that can only be donated by family.
 This makes Jai and Bani come together to save Ganga.
 Jai learns the truth that Bani was never having an affair with Daksh and apologizes to her.
 Jigyasa is revealed to have gotten the Walia twins kidnapped.
-Jai sends Jigyasa to jail but Bani does not believe that Jigyasa killed them.
-Jigyasa is taking the blame for the murder because the actual killer has blackmailed her that they would kill Jigyasa's elder son Ranbir if she didn't take the blame.
+Jai sends Jigyasa to jail but Bani does not believe that she killed them.
+Jigyasa is taking the blame for the murder because the actual killer has blackmailed her that they would kill Jigyasa's elder son Ranbir if she didn't.

 Bani gives birth to another set of twins, who are named after Krishna and Atharva.
 Ganga undergoes surgery and is cured.
 Daksh finds out who killed the twins but before he can reveal it, he is murdered.
 The family takes a trip to Bani's maternal home in Mount Abu.
-Pia is revealed to be fine and had been pretending to be handicapped to save Bani because the real killer is one of their family members.
-Pushkar takes Pia and Veer with him.
+Pia is revealed to have been pretending to be handicapped to save Bani because the real killer is one of their family members.
+Pushkar takes Pia and Veer with him to London.
 It is revealed that Krishna and Atharva's killer is Meera.
-Meera confesses her crimes to Bani and sets Bani on fire.
+Meera confesses her crimes to Bani, beats her, and sets her on fire.
 Bani falls off a cliff, burning, into the lake.
 She is declared dead, which leaves Jai and the family devastated.

 Bani is revealed to be alive.
 She is saved by a man named Partho Mitra.
 She loses her memory and her face is severely damaged.
 She gets a new face with plastic surgery.
 Partho adopts her and moves to Kolkata with her.